plomlompom/mtgtool/README.md

 after those a positive number of characters (the first of which must be non-whitespace) that ought to match an English MTG card name.

-As an example, the following text would be understood properly by the parser:
+As an example, the following is valid to the parser:

     4 Act of Treason
     1 Advice from the Fae